 Photos taken by Steve Ewert every few years since 1992

 After completing high school in Maine, Tracy experienced different schools of creative thought for nearly a decade (1980-1989) while concentrating on fine arts.
 Drawing from observation, painting, editorial illustration, mono-printing (School of the Museum of Fine Arts) were foremost in her education.
 Tracy attended The Milwaukee Institute of Art and Design, The Art Institute of Boston before receiving her Bachelor of Fine Arts in painting from The School of the Art Institute of Chicago in 1989.
 As a student Tracy's illustrations appeared in the Providence Journal, Harvard Medical Review, Psychology Today, Boston Magazine, Cleveland Magazine, Chicago Magazine, the Detroit Free Press, LA Times, the Chicago Tribune and other national publications.
-Of particular influence was Tracy's admiration of the inventive arrangement and personal charm of the Isabella Stewart Gardner Museum.

 Tracy's talents cover a plethora of mediums; painting, public art, installations, projects, books and writing, including explorations in performative, collaborative, and participatory work.
 The energy level is immense, prolific, as Tracy experiments, invents and reinvents works that react and interact.
 The connections within the bodies of work are not readily apparent, yet, the common thread can be found.
 The element of time winds through the palimpsest of memory found in her writing, the suggested quests in her paintings, or the worn materials altered by nature in her projects.
 Tracy's art is as much about her life as it is about the time in which we live.

-Tracy has professionally instructed adult art education at the School of the Art Institute of Chicago, guest taught at Columbia College, mentored children at the P.E.A.C.H club, and participated in workshops, panel topics, slide lectures and studio tours.
+Tracy has professionally instructed adult art education at The School of the Art Institute of Chicago, guest taught at Columbia College, mentored children at The P.E.A.C.H Club, and participated in workshops, panel topics, slide lectures and studio tours.
 She continues outreach through class visits to her studio, the SAIC Internship Program, and individual mentoring.

 Her painting, public art and projects have been reviewed in Public Art Review, The Chicago Tribune, The New Art Examiner, TimeOut Chicago and The Chicago Reader to name a few.
 Tracy has appeared on WTTW's Artbeat and WBEZ'S Chicago Public Radio, 848 with Steve Edwards.